EPA's Region 6 Office

 Serving: Arkansas, Louisiana, New Mexico, Oklahoma, Texas, and 66 Tribal Nations

 Our vision is to make environmental compliance commonplace and to establish a culture that promotes going beyond compliance through collaboration, innovation and partnership.
 Our mission is to promote compliance with Federal environmental regulations in partnership with our States and Tribes.

-Clean Air (CAA) and Toxic Substances (TSCA)
+Clean Air Act (CAA)

-National Pollutants Discharge Elimination System, and
+National Pollutants Discharge Elimination Systems (NPDES)

-Public Water Supply.
+Public Water Supply (PWS)